 Lastly, the right colors make your page more appealing and create a pleasant experience.
 This makes users more likely to engage with your contact form.

 Demostack sets an excellent example with their contact form.

 By incorporating captivating colors and visuals, Demostack has created an inviting atmosphere that encourages users to engage with their contact form.

 According to Smart Insights, 4.8 billion people, over 60 percent of the world, use social media, with an average daily usage time of at least 2 hours.

-This means most of the people who’ll land on your site have social media accounts.
-And while some of them may pay no attention to your contact form, they’re most likely to connect with you either on Facebook, Twitter, or Instagram.
+This means most people who land on your site have social media accounts.
+And while some may pay no attention to your contact form, they’re most likely to connect with you on Facebook, Twitter, or Instagram.